U.N. Security Council relocates due to storm damage: envoys

 The U.S. Northeast began crawling back to normal on Wednesday after Sandy crippled transportation, knocked out power for millions and killed at least 45 people in nine states with a massive storm surge and rain that caused epic flooding.

-When the Security Council met on Wednesday, it approved the extension of its mandate for the African Union peacekeeping mission in Somalia for one week before meeting again next week to vote on a 12-month extension for the force, known as AMISOM.
+When it meets later on Wednesday, the council plans to extend its mandate for the African Union peacekeeping mission in Somalia for one week before meeting again next week to approve a 12-month extension for the force, known as AMISOM.